A brief history of UX

 - Loss of control.
 You prefer doing it yourself

 - The nervousness of quality.
 You’re nervous that an agency wouldn’t do it as well as you would

 There are probably a lot more.

-But here are ten reasons why in-house researchers/designers should work with research agencies:
+But here are ten reasons why in-house researchers/designers should work with research organisations like Clicked:

 - Avoiding research ops costs and headaches.
 It’s always the most painful element of the process, right?
-Agencies take all that pain away
+We can take all of that pain away

 - Free up time to interpret the insights.
 Researchers should spend more time analysing results instead of setting up projects